swent-epfl/public/faq.md

 2. The next step is to post your question on Ed.
 Here you would get help from your peers, as well as the course staff.
 You can even post anonymously to your peers, if you are shy (though the staff always knows the identity of the poster).
 The most effective way to get help is to explain what you have already done to try and answer the question on your own &ndash; if others see that you invested time in getting an answer, they will be more willing to invest their time too in helping you find the answer.
 3. If this fails, reach out to your coaches.
 The same criterion as above applies: explain what you have done to solve the problem on your own.
 4. If the coaches cannot help, then email swent-staff@dslab.org.
-5. If you have a private matter that you wish to discuss exclusively with Prof. Candea (e.g., a personal situation that is affecting you emotionally), then send him email directly.
+5. If you have a private matter that you wish to discuss exclusively with Prof. Candea (e.g., a personal situation that is affecting you emotionally), then send him emails directly.

 The SwEnt staff is here to help you become someone who successfully solves the world's problems using software.
 Providing you with the right amount of support (and not more at the right point in time (an not earlier) is central to our pedagogical mission.